hgiesel/closet/clozes/creating.md

 {% include codeDisplay.md content=cloze.hiding_cloze filterManager=setups.default_cloze buttons=bOneTwoThree %}

-In this example you can see how they different cloze types act differently.
+In this example you can see how each cloze type acts differently.

+You can also this cloze subtypes to generally hide undesirable context on flash cards.

+{% include codeDisplay.md content=cloze.hide_context filterManager=setups.default_cloze buttons=b %}

 ---
 ## Hints

-Rather than showing the ellipsis symbol, you can also provide a hint instead.
+Rather than showing the ellipsis symbol, you can also provide a _hint_ instead.
 This hint is provided as the second parameter in the tag.

 {% include codeDisplay.md content=cloze.hints filterManager=setups.default_cloze buttons=bOneTwoThree %}

+This is only one of the possible behaviors of how cards can act in the _test context_.
+For more examples, see the [next chapter](/clozes/blanking-obscuring).